YunoHost/doc/boot_and_graphical_install.md

 ## <small>1.</small> Plug the network cable

-If you want the network configuration to be set up automatically, you have to plug your computer with an **Ethernet** cable **right behind your main router**.
+If you want the network configuration to be set up automatically, you have to plug your server with an **Ethernet** cable **right behind your main router**.

-The wireless connections are not supported yet, and if you use intermediate routers, the network ports opening will not be automatic.
+The wireless connections are not supported yet, and if you use intermediate routers, the network ports opening will not be automatic: Your server will not be accessible externally.

 ## <small>2.</small> Boot on CD / USB key